ARandomBoiIsMe/arandomboiisme.github.io/content/blog/playing-videos-in-the-terminal.md

         # Everything else stays the same...

 And... that was it.
-I had successfully removed the need for video frame storage, and optimized my program to directly process the streamed frame data.
+I had successfully removed the need for video frame storage, and optimized my program to directly process the streamed video data instead.

 As a plus, I didn't even have to use multithreading anymore, since the program could now process all the frames in a single thread.